Last updated on December 26, 2022

 Avoid ultrasonic cleaners if gemstones have been treated by heat to enhance their colour.
 While transparent ruby and sapphire are somewhat safe to clean with an ultrasonic, star ruby and star sapphire should never be cleaned in the machine.

-The gemstones that are sensitive to heat and high temperatures changes should not be cleaned by ultrasound as well.
-Some of these gems include tanzanite, topaz, moonstone, malachite, lapis lazuli, turquoise, zircon and others.
+The gemstones that are sensitive to heat and high temperature changes should not be cleaned by ultrasound as well.
+Some of these gems include tanzanite, topaz, moonstone, malachite, lapis lazuli, bloodstone, turquoise, zircon and others.

 As you can see, many non-organic gemstones are not suitable for ultrasonic cleaning.
 Instead, you can use gentle cleaning solutions or just warm soapy water to make them clean again.